unproductive-labs/isekai-world-state/players/3260549d/character.md

 - Greeted the world with confused "Hi??"
 - Met Dave the Perpetually Confused merchant
 - Enthusiastically shouted "Hello!!" and energized a candle
+- Ventured deeper into the forest following a mysterious glowing trail
+- Pushed forward with determination, discovering a hidden grove
+- **DRANK FROM THE STARLIGHT POOL** - gained cosmic powers